pradeephubgit/appsignal-docs/source/faq.html.md

 185.191.3.126
 ```

-We don't recommend whitelisting specific ip's, because in the future they might change or more might be added, in case we need to scale in an emergency or cycle our loadbalancers.
-If you do decide to whitelist these IP adress please send [support](mailto:support@appsignal.com) and email, we'll make sure to notify you if there are upcoming changes.
+We don't recommend whitelisting specific IP addresses.
+They might change and/or more might be added in the future, for instance when we need to quickly add servers or cycle our loadbalancers.
+If you do decide to whitelist these IP addresses, please [send our support team an email](mailto:support@appsignal.com), and we'll do our best to notify you if there are upcoming changes.